ClickHouse¶

 Typical use cases¶

-- Log Management: Storing and querying massive volumes of application and system logs (e.g., streaming OpenRouter logs).
+- LLM Log Management: Storing and querying massive volumes of request/response traces (e.g., streaming OpenRouter logs).

 Strengths¶